 Information for Faculty

 Each semester, a group of faculty members are selected to work with assigned Peer Educators.
-There are three types of Peer Educators who can assist in the classroom: Peer Mentors, Embedded Tutors, and Supplemental Instruction (SI) Leaders.
+There are four types of Peer Educators who can assist in the classroom: Peer Mentors, Embedded Tutors, Supplemental Instruction (SI) Leaders, and Learning Assistants (LAs).

 Peer Mentors are trained student leaders who provide guidance and resources for first-year students to navigate the college experience personally and academically.
 The Peer Mentors partner with the Faculty Mentors in order to promote college success within and beyond the classroom environment.